 How Long Does It Take For an Order to Arrive?

-We aim to get orders out within 72 business hours of payment being received.
+We aim to get orders out within 3 – 5 business days once payment being received.
 In most cases we reach this goal, though there are occasional outliers, especially when Eskom takes away a quarter of our business day.
 After being shipped, it’s left with the courier.
-We wish we had control over their delivery times, but there are some times delays which may prevent a 5 day delivery window (from payment) from being reached.
+We wish we had control over their delivery times, but there are sometimes delays which may prevent a 3 – 5 day delivery window (from payment) from being reached.
 Because of this, we advise our customers to allow for 7 to 10 days.
 This is a conservative estimate and orders will usually be delivered before this period.
 If after 10 days you have not received your product, please do reach out to us so we may assist.